Hallian/repo-pull-tool/README.md

 are/will be cloned to and finally a list of regex filters.

 ```
-rpt GitHubOrgName ~/workspace "^awesome-project- ^boring-project"
+rpt ~/workspace -g GitHubOrgName -f "^awesome-project- ^boring-project"
 ```

-The above pull all repositories starting with `awesome-project-` into `~/workspace`.
+The above pull all repositories starting with `awesome-project-` and `boring-project` into `~/workspace`.

 ### Make an alias